homezhan/artoolkit-docs/2_Configuration/config_camera_calibration.md

 Filename[camera_para.dat]:
 </pre>

-If the calibration data is good, there should be very low estimated error in each image: hopefully, less than 1 pixel. *Error greater than 2 pixels indicates a poor calibration, and it should be abandoned and restarted.*
+If the calibration data is good, there should be very low estimated error in each image: hopefully, less than 1 pixel. *Errors greater than 2 pixels indicates a poor calibration, and it should be abandoned and restarted.*

 At this point, you can press return or enter on the keyboard to save the data in a file named "camera_para.dat".